unytics/catalog_builder/README.md

 ### 3.2 Create your first documentation configuration 👨‍💻

-To get started, let's download a catalog configuration example from this repository.
+To get started, let's download a catalog configuration example and play with it.
+The following command will download the [`catalogs/bigquery_public_data`](https://github.com/unytics/catalog_builder/tree/main/catalogs/bigquery_public_data) folder on your laptop.

 ``` sh
 catalog download bigquery_public_data
 ```

-> This will download the `catalogs/bigquery_public_data` example folder.
-You will find the following files in the folder:
+> You will find the following files in the folder:
 >
 > - `assets file`: a file containing the list of the assets you want to put in your documentation.
 It can be a parquet file named `assets.parquet` or a [json lines file](https://medium.com/@sujathamudadla1213/difference-between-ordinary-json-and-json-lines-fc746f93d75e) named  `assets.jsonl`.
 Each asset in the file must have the following fields:
 >   - `asset_type`: for example: `table`.